openservicemesh/osm-docs/content/en/docs/demos/global_rate_limit_http.md

       unit: minute
       requests_per_unit: 1
 ```

-The `genericKey` descriptor entry defines a static key-value pair.
-By default, the `genericKey` descriptor entry uses `generic_key` as it's descriptor key if unspecified.

 Let's apply a global rate limit policy targeting the `fortio` service to generate the descriptor entry `generic_key: my_value`.